-Scientists identify first gene in programmed axon degenerationJune 7th, 2012 in Genetics /
+Scientists identify first gene in programmed axon degenerationJune 7, 2012 in Medicine & Health / Genetics

 Degeneration of the axon and synapse, the slender projection through which neurons transmit electrical impulses to neighboring cells, is a hallmark of some of the most crippling neurodegenerative and brain diseases such as amyotrophic lateral sclerosis (ALS), Huntington's disease and peripheral neuropathy.
 Scientists have worked for decades to understand axonal degeneration and its relation to these diseases.
 Now, researchers at the University of Massachusetts Medical School are the first to describe a gene dSarm/Sarm1 responsible for actively promoting axon destruction after injury.
 The research, published today online by Science, provides evidence of an exciting new therapeutic target that could be used to delay or even stop axon decay.

 "This discovery has the potential to have a profound impact on our understanding of neurodegenerative diseases, much like the discovery of apoptosis (programmed cell death) fundamentally changed our understanding of cancer," said Marc R. Freeman, PhD, associate professor of neurobiology at the University of Massachusetts Medical School and lead investigator on the study.
 "Identification of this gene allows us to start asking exciting new questions about the role of axon death in neurodegenerative diseases.
 For example, is it possible that these pathways are being inappropriately activated to cause premature axon death?"